Roberto Alomar: Early life

-Alomar was born in Ponce, Puerto Rico and raised in Salinas, Puerto Rico.
-The son of Santos "Sandy" Alomar Sr. and María Velázquez, Alomar grew up in a baseball family.
-He and his older brother Sandy Jr. were raised mostly by their mother, due to their father's career as a major league second baseman.
-When school in Puerto Rico was out for the summer, they joined their father, who let his sons hang around the clubhouse, shag fly balls, and absorb the game—especially from his New York Yankees teammates, such as Thurman Munson and Graig Nettles.
-Growing up, Alomar idolized his father and José Cruz, both of whom were All-Star players.
+Alomar was born in Ponce, Puerto Rico to Santos "Sandy" Alomar Sr. and María Velázquez.
+He grew up in Salinas, Puerto Rico in a baseball family.
+He and his older brother Sandy Jr. did not see their father that often and lived with their mother, due to their father's career as a major league second baseman.
+When school in Puerto Rico was out for the summer, they joined their father, who let his sons hang around the clubhouse, shag fly balls, and absorb knowledge of the game—especially from his New York Yankees teammates including Thurman Munson and Graig Nettles.
+As a youth, Alomar idolized his father and José Cruz, both of whom were All-Star players.

 Career

 San Diego Padres

 In 1985, Alomar signed with the San Diego Padres at age 17, and joined the team's Class-A affiliate, the Charleston Rainbows.
 The following year, playing for the Reno Padres, he won the California League batting title with a .346 average.

 Alomar made his major league debut on April 22, 1988, against the Houston Astros, recording a hit in his first at bat, off of Nolan Ryan.
 With the Padres, he established himself as a solid hitter and baserunner, and defensively, he displayed excellent lateral range and a powerful arm, often making spectacular plays on ground balls hit deep in the hole between first and second base, and on balls hit up the middle, well behind second base.
 He became an All-Star for the first time in 1990, as a reserve player for the National League.